danyflorczak/StreamUserProfile/README.md

 ## DONE
-- [ X ] Change api to be more flexible and secure
+- [x] Change api to be more flexible and secure
-- [ X ] Make emails work on heroku
+- [x] Make emails work on heroku
-- [ X ] Write more tests
+- [x] Write more tests

 ## TO DO's